 Equity funding sites let investors provide funding for early startups and projects in exchange for a small share of the company.
 This is like buying stocks, but for smaller companies that are not publicly traded.
 Here are the top options in this niche.

 SeedInvest is an equity crowdfunding site that connects visionary startups with angel investors.
-The site curates campaigns to appeal to relevant investors.
+The site curates campaigns to appeal to relevant investors and provides support and flexible fundraising options.

 EquityNet is a marketplace for private investor deals.
 They screen users to connect businesses with accredited investors.